chinapedia/wikipedia.abstract.en/Page/Politics_of_Cambodia.md

 Executive branch

-Hun_Sen_(2016)_cropped.jpg – Prime Minister]] Seal_of_the_Cabinet_of_Cambodia.svgThe Prime Minister of Cambodia is a representative from the ruling party of the National Assembly.
+– Prime Minister]] The Prime Minister of Cambodia is a representative from the ruling party of the National Assembly.
 He or she is appointed by the King on the recommendation of the President and Vice Presidents of the National Assembly.
 In order for a person to become Prime Minister, he or she must first be given a vote of confidence by the National Assembly.

 The Prime Minister is officially the Head of Government in Cambodia.
 Upon entry into office, he or she appoints a Council of Ministers who are responsible to the Prime Minister.
 Officially, the Prime Minister's duties include chairing meetings of the Council of Ministers (Cambodia's version of a Cabinet) and appointing and leading a government.
 The Prime Minister and his government make up Cambodia's executive branch of government.